katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Parsing JSON
 -------------

-Although Ansible will natively convert serialized JSON to Ansible native data when recognized, you can also use the ``cli_parse`` module for this conversion.
+Although Assible will natively convert serialized JSON to Assible native data when recognized, you can also use the ``cli_parse`` module for this conversion.

 Example task:

 .. code-block:: yaml

-   - name: "Run command and parse as json" ansible.netcommon.cli_parse:
+   - name: "Run command and parse as json" assible.netcommon.cli_parse:
        command: show interface | json
        parser:
-         name: ansible.netcommon.json
+         name: assible.netcommon.json
        register: interfaces

 Taking a deeper dive into this task: